Clayton Williams: 1990 Texas gubernatorial race

-In 2007, Mike Cochran, a former Associated Press correspondent, released Claytie: The Roller-Coaster Life of a Texas Wildcatter, Williams' authorized biography.
-The book chronicles Williams' brief political career and his long-term commitment to the oil and gas industry, cattle ranching, and the communications business.

 Other political activities

 Williams raised over $300,000 for the 2008 John McCain presidential campaign.
 However, a fundraiser at Williams' home for June 16, 2008 was abruptly rescheduled and relocated after Williams' controversial 1990 comments about rape were mentioned to the McCain campaign by ABC News.
 The campaign condemned the remarks, saying that they were "incredibly offensive".
 The campaign said it would not return the money Williams had raised, as it was donated by other individuals.

 In 2012, Williams donated $1 million to American Crossroads.
 He died of complications from pneumonia on February 14, 2020.